-The Adoptions Program is responsible for finding and preparing Resource Families for children who are dependents of Riverside County Juvenile Court due to neglect, abuse, or abandonment, and who cannot return to their birth families.
+The Resource Family Approval Program is responsible for finding and preparing Resource Families for children who are dependents of Riverside County Juvenile Court due to neglect, abuse, or abandonment, and who cannot return to their birth families.

 What is a Legal Guardian?